 All students wishing to enter the Police Academies in Fall semester (both DAY and NIGHT Academies) must initially apply online as the first step in the application process using the link below.
 The Academy Commander will then notify the student of their preliminary acceptance.

-A mandatory orientation will be held in July of 2019.
+A mandatory orientation will be held in June for the 2022-2023 cadets.
 The meetings will be held at the following times:

 The orientation will consist of the following:

 - Physical Fitness Assessment Test (1.5 mile run. push-ups, sit-ups): students entering the police academy must test at the 15% level of the OPOTA standards.
 For a video which shows the correct way to prepare for the Physical Conditioning Test, click here, opens in a new window.

 - Students will receive the official O.P.O.T.C application for the police academy.
 This includes the form that the student must use to obtain a 5-panel drug test.
 Students must successfully pass a drug screening within 90 days of the start of this academy.
 The cost of the test is at the expense of the student.
 Students will also receive the BCI&I and FBI fingerprint request form.
 Only this form may be used to obtain a fingerprint check.
 Students must successfully pass the fingerprint background check.

 - Students will be registered for the police academy courses

 - Students will receive the rules and regulations of the NC State Police Academy Program

 All students MUST apply as a student to North Central State College prior to attending the orientation.

 OPOTA Disqualifiers for Entry into the Police Academy